 definition

-Foodborne viruses are the smallest pathogens causing infections (∅=20–400nm).
+Foodborne viruses represent a diverse group of non-enveloped, obligate intracellular pathogens characterized by their small size (∅=20–400nm) and high environmental stability.
 They consist of genetic material surrounded by one or more protective layers of phospholipids, polysaccharides and/or proteins.
-They lack their own metabolism and require a ‘host’ cell in order to reproduce.
+They lack their own metabolism and require a ‘host’ cell to reproduce.
+Foodborne infections occur primarily through the fecal-oral route, occurring from contaminated water, food products, food handled with poor hygienic practices, or food in contact with animal waste, human sewage or sewage-polluted water.